nostr-protocol/nips/XX.md

 #### Requirements

 - Only one of each Property tag MAY be used in a single event.
 - The 0th element of a Property tag, such as `"name"`, is the key.
 The next element is the value, such as `"Jitter's Coffee Shop"`.
-If the value is an empty string, it denotes the complete removal of the property from the Place.
-This is NOT the same as using something like `false` as the value.
+The value should not be an empty string in a kind 37515.
+However, in a kind 1754, if the value is an empty string it denotes the complete removal of the property from the Place.
+This is NOT the same as using something like `"false"` as the value.

 Property tags are __not__ indexed by relays.
 They can be used for client-side filtering and interpretation of Places after they are queried from the relays; the `g` tag is the preferred method to query for Places in an area.

 ### Contributor Tags

-The Place creator can designate other pubkeys via `contributor` tags.
-If these `contributor` pubkeys publish kind `1754` events to apply properties to the Place, clients SHOULD give their properties higher consideration than properties applied by non-contributor pubkeys.
+The Place creator can designate other pubkeys via `"contributor"` tags.
+If these `"contributor"` pubkeys publish kind `1754` events to apply properties to the Place, clients SHOULD give their properties higher consideration than properties applied by non-contributor pubkeys.

 ### Other Tags